adamalbers/amp-dialer/README.md

 The **Installer** folder has a project to build an MSI for easy distribution to your employees, if desired.

 *No updates or new features planned.
 This was simply updated for company use.
-Feel free to use it at your own risk."
+Feel free to use it at your own risk.*

 Installer Binaries: https://github.com/adamalbers/amp-dialer/tree/master/Installer/AMP%20Dialer%20Setup/Release